ReactTraining/react-workshop/courses/core-v2/student-lesson-notes.md

 ## Lesson 8: Authentication

-- This lesson reviews how we can use context with reducers to create "global state" for the purposes of authentication
+- This lesson reviews how we can use context with reducers to create "global state" for the purposes of authentication.

 ---

 ## Lesson 9: App State

 - This lesson is mostly review with some strategies to think about for solving problems with application state
+- Use `react-query` to cache results from API requests